jmoon90/nomouse/README.md

 Contact me if you have any recommendations to improve this script or want to see a feature added.
 Twitter - @johnmoon6

-License
+#License

-nomouse is releasedunder the [MIT License](https://github.com/jmoon90/nomouse/blob/master/license.md).
+nomouse is released under the [MIT License](https://github.com/jmoon90/nomouse/blob/master/license.md).
 Attriution is appreciated, but not required.